-'Plague!' explores the contagious diseases afflicting people in Scotland over the past 700 years, along with society's reactions to contagion.
+'Plague!' explored the contagious diseases afflicting people in Scotland over the past 700 years, along with society's reactions to contagion.

-The National Library of Scotland's exhibition examines the plague, cholera, smallpox, and many other contagious diseases that affected Scotland over the past 700 years.
+The National Library of Scotland's exhibition examined the plague, cholera, smallpox, and many other contagious diseases that affected Scotland over the past 700 years.

 Which contagious diseases ravaged the population?
 What were the symptoms, how did the diseases spread, and what treatments were available at the time?

 How did the Scottish people react to these deadly outbreaks?
 And how did governments handle the spread of disease?

 A 16th-century Gaelic charm for protection against violent death, poison and demons of the air.

 A map showing the cramped streets of Edinburgh in 1647, just when the plague was ravaging the city.